PoCInnovation/Workshops/software/22.Encore/README.md

 First, create a new folder named `delivery`, this is where we will code our `develiry-api`.

-Before coding our API, we must define models and create our database.
+Before coding our API, we must define models and create our database.<br>
 We are lucky, [encore](https://encore.dev/docs/develop/databases) manage the boring stuff for you, you only have to create a `migrations` directory in a `service` that will store your `sql` files and everything will work automatically.

 Let's create our database :